bitshares/docs.bitshares.org/source/migration/howto-exporting-wallet.rst

         :width: 550px
         :align: center

+.. note:: Bitshares in Windows might need to be started as administrator, if
+          you export to the c:/ drive directy, i.e. with ``wallet_export_keys c:\keys.json``

 * **Exporting Brainkey** (wallet.bitshares.org only) The keys of the `web wallet`_ can be exported simply by copying the brainkey provided as backup option.
 It can be obtained from the web wallet's preferences: